sectigo/policy-documentation/Archive/Sectigo SMIME Certification Practice Statement 1.0.3.md

 #### 3.2.3.3.Disclosure of verification sources

 Sectigo SHALL verify the Registration Reference to be included in the Certificate from a register that is maintained or authorized by the relevant government agency.
-Sectigo  discloses the authorized sources it uses to verify the Applicant’s creation, existence, or recognition in the repository available on https://infosrc.sectigo.com/avs/web/reg-qgis-src.
+Sectigo  discloses the authorized sources it uses to verify the Applicant’s creation, existence, or recognition in the repository.

 Nothing in these Requirements prohibits the use of third‐party vendors to obtain regularly‐updated and current information from the government register provided that the third party obtains the information directly from the government.
 In the case of a LEI data reference, the CA or RA SHALL verify the associated data record with the Global Legal Entity Identifier Foundation.